 Sec.
-34. Sections 13, 33, and 33.1 of this act are effective upon ratification.
+33. Section 13 of this act is effective upon ratification.
 The remaining sections of this act become effective October 1, 1994.
 Prosecution for, or sentences based on, offenses occurring before the effective date of this act are not abated or affected by the repeal or amendment in this act of any statute, and the statutes that would be applicable to those prosecutions or sentences but for the provisions of this act remain applicable to those prosecutions or sentences.